muhammadumarrasheed/muhammadumarrasheed/README.md

 # Hi, I'm Umar

 I am a full stack developer who works across mobile, backend and web technologies.
 I focus on building applications that are reliable, easy to maintain and simple for users to interact with.
-Most of my work is for clients and lives in private repositories, but this profile shows the tools I use regularly.
+Most of my work is for clients and kept in private repositories, but this overview reflects the tools I use regularly.

 ---

 ## Mobile App Development

 I build high quality mobile applications for iOS and Android.
-This includes cross-platform development and native development when a project requires it.
-My work covers UI, state management, app logic, API integration, authentication and deployment pipelines.
+This includes cross-platform work and native development when needed.
+I handle UI development, app logic, API integration, authentication, performance and deployment.

 ![Flutter](https://img.shields.io/badge/Flutter-02569B?style=for-the-badge&logo=flutter)
 ![Dart](https://img.shields.io/badge/Dart-0175C2?style=for-the-badge&logo=dart)